 4) This final, lifelong phase is billed simply as maintenance.
 Atkins suggests that by now you should have discovered how many carbohydrates you can include in your diet without regaining weight.

-Nutritional therapist Kerry Torrens says:
+Registered nutritionist Kerry Torrens says:

 The Atkins diet was based on Atkins’ belief that it’s the carbs in our diets which are responsible for our weight gain and that by eating more protein we can switch on the “satiated” trigger, which helps us control our appetite.
 For this reason strict limits are put on carbs especially during the initial weight loss stage, but unlike most other diets there are no restrictions on the amount of fat you can eat.
 Unsurprisingly, it’s during this initial phase that most weight loss is achieved, although much of this is thought to be because of the loss of glycogen stores combined with water, and this is easily re-gained once carbs are re-introduced.